top of page

 When I tell anyone that I have started a blog, the next question is, 'What's it about?"

-1999 - the year I graduated from college, we got married and grieved the loss of my mother to pancreatic cancer, in that order and all within the span of 4 months.
+1999 - the year I graduated from college, we got married and grieved the loss of my mother to pancreatic cancer and got my first professional job...in that order and all within the span of 4 months.

-Then we had four kids and it goes without saying how HUGE and HAPPY those events and years were for us!
-Rafa's father passed away unexpectedly in 2004, just four months after Travis was born but we are grateful he was able to meet his first grandson.
+2004-2012 - We became parents and had four kids and it goes without saying how HUGE and HAPPY those events and years were for us!
+Rafa's father passed away unexpectedly in 2004, just four months after R was born but we are grateful he was able to meet his first grandson.
+My brother Mike died in 2012 from lung cancer.
+He was just 36 years-old and the kids still bring up their beloved Uncle Mike on a regular basis because there is so much that reminds us of him.

-2016 - the year we moved from Houston to Austin after a tragic event.
-It ended up being the best choice we ever made!
-The weather, hills, creeks, lakes, rivers and parks have made for lots of outdoor adventures.
-I love that our boys grew up swimming and fishing in Barton Creek, riding bikes on trails and hiking in the hills.
+2016 - the year we moved from Houston to Austin after a tragic event at school impacted our lives in a huge way.
+Moving ended up being the best decision for us.
+The weather, hills, creeks, lakes, rivers and parks made for lots of outdoor adventures.
+I love that our boys grew up swimming and fishing in Barton Creek, hanging out at Barton Springs with their friends, riding bikes on trails and hiking in the hills.
 R became excellent at using his heavy duty magnet to find all kinds of treasures in creeks.
-M is part of a middle school biker gang of boys who ride all over the place, even where they're not supposed to, like downtown Austin.
+M is part of a middle school biker gang of boys who ride all over the place, even far away places where they're not supposed to, like downtown Austin.
 It was a smooth transition and good for the six of us.
 We also added two more dogs to the familia which somehow makes us feel complete.

 While all this is happening, there is also the uncertainty (and chaos) that this new Trump administration has brought and what it could mean for our family.
 So far, none of it has been good and we are only a month in.

 For all these reasons, and the little voice in my head that sounds an awful lot like my mother's, I feel compelled to document it all.
-Hopefully someday we will look back in awe of ourselves, and not dismay, at everything we took on this year and how it all turns out.
+Hopefully someday we will look back in awe of ourselves, and not dismay, at everything we took on this year and how it all turns out for each of us.

 “We must let go of the life we have planned,